Kafū, aged forty-one.

 June 6th.

-The sweltering heat was oppressive.
+The humid heat was intense.

 June 7th.

-I was invited by Mr. Sasagawa Rinpu and drank at Kinsui in Okawabata.
+I was invited by Mr. Sasagawa Rinpū and drank at Kinsui in Ōkawabata.

 June 9th.